gwu-libraries/social-feed-manager/README.md

         % cp sfm/local_settings.py.template sfm/local_settings.py

+* specify the location of your virtualenv's site-packages in sfm/wsgi.py

 * set up the db from django

         % syncdb

+* to plug in to
 * start a feed in Gnip's console